Global anthropogenic temperature change

 Another

-argument advanced by so called ‘climate deniers’ is that in pre-industrialised eras CO2 increases lagged behind warming and that
+argument advanced by so called ‘climate deniers’ is that in pre-industrialised eras CO2 increases have often lagged behind warming and that more than

 but does aggressively question whether CO2 is the demonic driver it is has been

 framed to be.
-This paper aims to show
+This paper aims asks if

-theoretical conjecture one turns to solar irradiance as a climate driver.
+conjecture, one turns given the sun’s huge energy, to solar irradiance as a climate driver.
 Past

 climate change may have been caused by the lowering of solar irradiation